-By default the config parameter udp\profile\lidar is set to LEGACY.
+By default the configuration parameter udp_profile_lidar is set to LEGACY.
 In this mode, lidar packets consist of 16 Measurement Blocks and vary in size relative to the number of channels in the sensor.
 The packet rate is dependent on the lidar mode.
 Words are 32 bits in length and little endian.
 By default, lidar UDP data is forwarded to Port 7502.
 Please refer to the TCP API portion of this manual for more information on setting this parameter.
 Alternately, this mode can also be configured via the Web Interface.